 On 31st August 2021 the six composers met in a virtual gathering to listen together, discuss the works and creative process.
+The collection of works were first broadcast on Radiophrenia at 9pm on 13th February 2022.

 Claire Docherty – Pulse dream fragment For Una MacGlone (bass) & Emma Roche (flute) (3’23) Dafna Naphtali- Striations (3′) Elisabetta Senesi – Under the Surface (3’50) Julia Drouhin – Mer4 (3’50) Nichola Scrutton – Gestures (3’44) Ruth Wiesenfeld – the wool from which the ribbons were made (3’54)